Biological Sciences

 BIOL 301 Cell Biology 4 Credit Hours

 Functional and structural features of cells, organelles, and macromolecules.
 Topics in biochemistry, and physical chemistry of cellular processes are considered.
-Three hours lecture, four hours laboratory.
-CHEM 226 is recommended.
-(W).
+Four hours lecture.
+(F, W).

 Prerequisite(s): BIOL 140